Virtual Therapeutics

 “The patient is seeing a concrete representation of his hallucination,” explains Alexandre Dumais, who has pioneered this new form of VR-assisted talk therapy at the University of Montreal.
 “He has a direct dialogue with the hallucination.”
 The voice talking back comes from Dumais, who is sitting in a room wearing a headset.
 As he speaks, Dumais’ voice is permuted by a computer into devilish tones, piped through the software, and then emerges through the mouth of the virtual avatar… But every so often, Dumais breaks character and offers some coaching.
 He instructs Breton to stand up to the voice, to talk to it and reason with it… Since the therapy, Breton’s intruding voice has dropped from fifteen times per day to far fewer.

+It is a striking example of how VR can give form to the formless, allowing therapy to unfold in a shared perceptual space.
 There are other powerful examples of transformative therapy in Spiegel’s VRx.
-Through interviews with physicians and patients, he makes a compelling case for virtual reality as a medical treatment, although there are a few caveats.
+Through interviews with physicians and patients, he makes a compelling case for virtual reality as a medical treatment, although there are caveats.